Back in the day, brides used to fly to India the year of their wedding to get their wedding outfits.

 Address: 2575 Steeles Ave E, Brampton, ON L6T 5T1

 Another notable designer with a collection that brings a modern twist to classic traditional wear.
+Shelly is super talented and she can deliver some really unique designs for your bridal needs.

 One of the biggest names in North American Indian Bridal Industry, WellGroomed has given great options for Lenghas and Sherwani in California, Vancouver and now since last year in Toronto.
 We have worked with Toronto team numerous times and they are one production team with great supply chain which is able to deliver to Indian Wedding Bridal needs.